Boy Meets Girl (1984 film)

-Boy Meets Girl is a 1984 French drama film, written and directed by Leos Carax, starring Denis Lavant and Mireille Perrier.
-It was Carax's first feature film.
-The plot follows the relationship between an aspiring filmmaker (Denis Lavant), who has just been left by his lover, and a suicidal young woman (Mireille Perrier), who is also reeling from a failed romance.
+Boy Meets Girl is a 1984 French romantic drama film written and directed by Leos Carax in his feature directorial debut.
+The plot follows the relationship between an aspiring filmmaker (Denis Lavant), who has just been left by his lover, and a suicidal young woman (Mireille Perrier), also reeling from a failed romance.

 Plot

 Alex, a jaded young man in Paris, has been abandoned by his girlfriend Florence for his friend Thomas.
 He now lives alone in a small room with few possessions.
 He is soon to enter military service (as revealed in an outrageous telephone conversation with his father).
 A springtime heat wave exacerbates his restlessness.

 Mireille and Bernard are a second young couple with a dysfunctional relationship.
 When Bernard leaves their apartment one night, and then uses the intercom to ask Mireille a favor, they end up having an intimate conversation which is audible to Alex, who happened to be passing in the street.
 Alex follows Bernard to a bar, and later retrieves a piece of paper that Bernard drops.
 This proves to be a party invitation.
 Back at the apartment, Mireille appears to be on the verge of committing suicide.
 Defeating the urge, she practices a tap-dancing routine, intercut with Alex wandering the streets, listening to his portable tape deck.

 Alex writes a farewell letter to Florence, and shoplifts some records as a gift.
 Delivering these to her new address, he is almost caught in the hallway by Florence, who is in the middle of having sex with Thomas.
 Leaving the building undetected, he proceeds to the party to which Bernard and Mireille were invited.
 Bernard is observed leaving early, but Mireille remains, and Alex attempts to strike up a conversation with her (after lying to the hostess that he is a friend of Bernard's, and being introduced to the other guests accordingly).